 - Chadwick Arboretum volunteers, along with our Cultivar Trials Lead employee, do everything from planting the seeds, to watering, to "adopting a bed" throughout the summer to keep them well maintained.
 It takes over 70 volunteers to handle everything!

 - The trial gardens are always open to the public and are a favorite place to visit with beautiful color throughout the growing season.
-Planting takes place in May and plants are removed in October.
-Chadwick Arboretum volunteers help with preparing and planting the gardens as well as evaluating the plants.
+Bring your friends and family - and tag us on Instagram!